 The challenge with relying solely on a Roth IRA conversion calculator is that the assumptions are based on future income tax expectations.
-It is difficult to predict where income tax rates are headed in the next 1-2 years.
-Imagine how challenging it can be to predict tax rates 10, 20, or even 30 years from today when you will be taking funds from your Roth IRA.
+It is difficult to predict where income tax rates are headed in the next one to two years.
+Imagine how challenging it can be to predict tax rates 10, 20, or even 30 years from today, when you will be taking funds from your Roth IRA.

 Be sure to review your current and projected income tax bracket before converting a traditional IRA to a Roth IRA.
 You can use this Federal Income Tax Table Guide or information from your most recent tax return to determine your marginal tax bracket.
 Then, complete a budget plan for retirement to estimate your anticipated tax bracket based on your projected retirement income plan.

 Can I Afford the Taxes?

 One technique to consider is to spread the cost of conversion over a few years.
-This may also prevent you from pushing yourself into a higher tax bracket.
+That may also prevent you from pushing yourself into a higher tax bracket.

 Do I Want To Pay the Taxes?

-Sometimes making a good financial move can be a difficult thing to do.
+Sometimes, making a good financial move can be a difficult thing to do.
 That’s the feeling many traditional IRA owners get when considering a Roth IRA conversion.
-Can you imagine someone has $300,000 in an IRA and right upfront they're giving up $75,000 of that IRA?
-A Roth IRA conversion may look good on paper but in the real world may be more complicated.
+Can you imagine someone having $300,000 in an IRA and, right upfront, giving up $75,000 of it?
+A Roth IRA conversion may look good on paper, but in the real world it may be more complicated.

 You can use charitable contributions to offset the taxes for a Roth conversion.
 Tax deductions may be an effective strategy to lower the tax cost of a Roth IRA conversion.
-Of course, you must first have the financial resources and desire to gift to a charitable organization to use this strategy.
+Of course, you must first have the financial resources and a desire to gift to a charitable organization to use this strategy.

 Will I Be in a Lower Tax Bracket in the Future?